stringham/move-ts/README.md

 ## Release Notes

+## 1.11.2

+Add support for path mapping when mapping to multiple paths.

 ## 1.11.0

 Support multi select in the explorer for moving multiple items at the same time.
 Must be moving all items from the same folder.